philipp-schwarz/draw16/README.md

 ## Getting started

+### Get the code

-### Download or clone the git repository and run the demos
+Download or clone the git repository and run the demos:

     git clone https://github.com/philipp-schwarz/draw16.git